spsforks/SCons-scons-wiki/SubstInFileBuilder.md

-UPDATE: SCons 1.3.0 and later ships with [textfile.Substfile](http://scons.org/doc/production/HTML/scons-user/a8588.html#b-Substfile) builder which works like this tool.
+**UPDATE: SCons 1.3.0 and later ships with the [Substfile](http://www.scons.org/doc/production/HTML/scons-user.html#b-Substfile) builder which works like this tool.**

 Here's a tool that does substitutions from a dictionary on a file.
 This code is freely available for your use. --[GaryOberbrunner](GaryOberbrunner)

 This should work with 0.96.91 or later; earlier versions may or may not work due to the import statement (but the rest should be OK).

 ```python